Constructing the ‘Public Intellectual’ in the Premodern World: Abstracts

 Goldhill, S. (2009), “The Anecdote: Exploring the Boundaries between Oral and Literate Performance in the Second Sophistic,” in W. A. Johnson and H. N. Parker, eds., Ancient Literacies: The Culture of Reading in Greece and Rome, pp.96-113.
 Oxford.

 Netz, R. (2009), Ludic Proof: Greek Mathematics and the Alexandrian Aesthetic.
 Cambridge.

 Strootman, R. (2017), The Birdcage of the Muses: Patronage of the Arts and Sciences at the Ptolemaic Imperial Court, 305–222 BCE.
 Leuven.

-Johannes Wietzke completed his PhD in Classics at Stanford University in 2015 and is currently Visiting Assistant Professor of Classics at Carleton College (Minnesota, USA).
+Johannes Wietzke completed his PhD in Classics at Stanford University in 2015 and is currently Lecturer at the University of Massachusetts, Amherst.
 He is interested broadly in the textual practices that make up Greek and Roman knowledge traditions.
 Recent publications include several pieces that analyze the scientific rhetoric and aesthetics of Claudius Ptolemy and Strabo.
 He is now working on projects that investigate how the authorial persona shaped the organization of knowledge in antiquity, as well as the importance of style in traditions of ancient geography.